-Just wanted to jot down a quick blog post with my thoughts about two blog posts about speed.
-Matt Cutts has been writing both on his own blog and on the official Google Webmaster Central Blogto tell everyone what we knew was coming: site speed is now an official ranking factor.
+Just wanted to jot down a quick blog post with my thoughts about two blog posts about Website speed.
+Matt Cutts has been writing both on his own blog and on the official Google Webmaster Central Blog to tell everyone what we knew was coming: Website speed is now an official ranking factor.

-Now I want to remind you that I’ve been writing about site speed for quite a while.
-I wrote about WordPress template optimization (a quite dated post now, btw) back in january 2008.
-And even in april 2007 I wrote about the effect a slow server could have on how Google spiders your site.
+Now I want to remind you that I’ve been writing about website speed for quite a while.
+I wrote about WordPress template optimization (a quite dated post now, btw) back in January 2008.
+And even in April 2007 I wrote about the effect a slow server could have on how Google spiders your site.

 Having said that, I should probably tell you that I recently switched to an even better CDN, which has made my site even faster.
 I’m now on MaxCDN, as well as still being hosted on a VPS.net VPS itself.
 My site now loads, depending on where you are in the world, in somewhere between 1 and 2,5 seconds.
 Am I finished?
 Of course not, there’s always room for improvement.
 Has this speed helped my rankings?
 Probably.
 I do know one thing: I’ve had several clients whose sites were too slow, and who, after being properly optimized for speed, got better rankings.

 And heck, if it’s a ranking factor, this is one of the easiest ones to get right.
 There can be no discussion about it: 10 seconds is slow, 1 second is fast.
 Of course there’s grey areas, but why settle when your site is still loading in more than say 2 seconds?
 There are several pieces of research that show that decreasing load times on pages leads to an increase in sales, page views and other desired actions.
 Of course it does.
 A fast site is nicer to hang around on.
 Nicer to purchase stuff on.
 Nicer to subscribe to.
 In short: a faster site is more likely to make you money.